 It may seem edgy to use offensive words or phrases in your podcast name, but it doesn’t make you stand out from the crowd.
 In fact, it could backfire if Apple refuses to approve your podcast.
 Some older podcasts get away with using asterisks to substitute letters in expletive words (like sh*t), but new podcasts struggle getting approved with any word that may be offensive.

-What do I do if My Podcast Name is Taken?
+What Should I Do If My Podcast Name Is Already Taken?

 Have you chosen the perfect name, but it’s already taken by another podcast?
 If so, it’s time to go back to the drawing board, even if the other show doesn’t appear to be too popular.
 You’ll avoid unnecessary marketing confusion and sidestep potential legal hassles, setting yourself up for long term success.
 Your name needs to be unique to your show.
 Using the same name as another show is never a good idea.